 Taking on and navigating a nursing home abuse case through the civil courts is a complex matter.
 A good number of very competent lawyers will not take a nursing home case due to the expertise and time required to successfully investigate and litigate these unpleasant situations.

-Fortunately for families who have a legitimate case to plead where a loved one has been the victim of neglect, physical abuse, sexual assault, emotional trauma, or even financial theft or fraud that occurred in a nursing home, there are law firms at their disposal — law firms that specialize in nursing home abuse and have been exceptionally successful in getting justice and proper compensation.
+Families who have had a loved who has been the victim of neglect, physical abuse, sexual assault, emotional trauma, or even financial theft or fraud that occurred in a nursing home have law firms at their disposal.
+There are firms that specialize in nursing home abuse and have been exceptionally successful in getting justice and proper compensation.